globaltcad/swing-tree/docs/markdown/Functional-MVVM.md

 You can define these lenses recursively to focus on nested components of the view model, which is a powerful way to create sub-views for sub-models.

-What happens under the hood is that the lens creates a new `Var` property that is **bi-directionally bound to the original `Var` and only updates the focused field of the view model** when the lens is modified through `set`. <br>
+What happens under the hood is that any particular property lens is **bi-directionally bound to the root `Var` property holding the view model so that it only updates the focused field of the view model** through the `set` method, while also only getting updated when the focused field changes on the view model. <br>
-You can also register change listeners on the lens to react to changes to the focused field.
+So you can also register change listeners on the lens to react to changes to the focused field.
 Note that lenses are smart, they will only trigger change events when the focused field actually changes.
-So even if the whole view model is updated, only a change of the focused field will trigger a change event in the lens.
+So even if the whole view model is updated, only a change of the focused field will trigger a change event in the lens and subsequently in the view.

 ### Where is the Model? ###